-During 2004, there has been a lack of progression regarding karst management and conservation of karst issues in WA.
-As discussed in the 2003 report, three of the key karst areas have expired management plans (expired from between 5-7 years!!).
-Over the past 12 month period, despite several consultation meetings with CALM regarding these areas, there is still no draft management plans released for any of those areas.
+Once again there has been a lack of progression regarding karst management and conservation of karst issues in WA.
+As discussed in the previous years report, three of the key karst areas in the State have long expired management plans.
+Over the past 2 year period, despite several consultation meetings with CALM regarding these areas, there is still no draft management plans released for any of those areas.

-Additionally, the most unfortunate situation occurred when the WA Government made decisions regarding one of WA’s most significant karst areas, without consulting speleologists who had the most up-to-date information on the area.
-There was an opportunity for the Government to negotiate on pastoral leases, particularly areas of land on the Nullarbor.
-This missed opportunity has meant that recent decisions (made by the WA Government) regarding the Nullarbor have been made on information that is about 20 years old!
-It is really important that the Government acknowledges that management of karst areas required specialist knowledge.
-As such, the Government should be "seeking" consultation from speleologists (such as members of the ASF and ACKMA) whenever there are major decisions being made regarding karst areas.
+We would like to reiterate the importance of management of karst areas and the necessary required specialist knowledge.
+As such, it is felt that the Government should be "seeking" consultation from speleologists whenever there are major decisions being made regarding karst areas.
 This should be seen as a priority and as part of the important public consultation process.
-However, in some situations this speleological consultation may need to occur outside of the formal consultation processes (for example occurring before a draft document is released for public comment).
 The challenge is still for both speleologists and land managers to work together in partnership – to ensure that our karst areas in this state are managed appropriately.

-Finally, the conservation issues reported on previously regarding the vulnerability of the karst area (due to human development) to the north of Perth still exist.
+Conservation issues reported on previously regarding the vulnerability of the karst area to the north of Perth (due to human development) still exist.
 Additionally, the Government is STILL to make a decision regarding the ASF’s legal action and the proposed mining leases at Cape Range.
 There have also been several ongoing projects involving ASF volunteers in Yanchep and Leeuwin karst areas (see each section for this report).
-For the future, there are plans to continue involvement in public education, through community displays, participation in community events and presentations.
+The WASG received confirmation of two grant applications – one for the Yanchep area and another for the Cape Range area (these are reported in more detail at the relevant section).
+Once again, there are plans to continue involvement in public education, through community displays, participation in community events and presentations.

 More specific Details regarding each WA karst area is outlined below: